rahil627/SuperTuxParty/README.md

 ## Engine
 SuperTuxParty is built with the [Godot Engine](https://godotengine.org/).
-The latest stable version, 3.0.6 currently, is used.
+The latest stable version, 3.0.6, is used.

 ## Issues
 If you have ideas for mini-games, design improvements or have found a bug then